ShiZhenze/ecommerce-account-security/README.md

 | Withdraw balance, change bound phone, change payment method | High | Password plus second factor, and notify the previous contact |

-**This is the layer with the best return in the whole design**, because it does not add friction so much as move it — off the paths that earn money, onto the paths that lose it.
+**This is the layer with the best return in the whole design**, because it does not really add friction — it moves it, off the paths that earn money and onto the paths that lose it.

-### 3.5 Attack password reuse at the source

-**The trade-off.** Screening new passwords against known-breached credentials adds a step at registration for the minority who are affected, with some abandonment.

-**Verdict: worth it, and cheaper than it looks.** Only customers who chose an already-compromised password see any friction; everyone else passes through unaware.
-It also strikes at the root of credential stuffing — the attack only works because passwords are reused across sites — which no amount of rate limiting can address.

-*Implementation: k-anonymity range query against a breach corpus, so the password itself never leaves the platform.*

 ## 4. Measuring it — and the organisational trap